 You can buy meat without plastic wraps and bags using plastic-free packages.
-These plastic-free packages include parchment paper and reusable food containers made from metal or glass.
+These plastic-free packages include parchment paper and reusable food containers made from stainless steel or glass.
+Both metal and glass containers are easy to wash up after and reuse.
 Butcher paper would have made the list, but it has wax or plastic lining.
 You can’t compost or recycle it because of its lining.
 So, parchment paper is your best choice.

 You can also carry your reusable shopping bags to avoid using plastic bags from the supermarket to carry your meat home.
 The goal is to reduce as much plastic as possible.

-Another option is to find a farmer's market near you to purchase your meat.
+Another option is finding a nearby farmer's market to purchase your meat.
 A farmer's market has the highest chance of selling fresh meat with no plastic packaging.
 Here, you can request fresh cuts and sizes without worrying about the quantity of plastic that'll go into the packaging it properly.